I'll Be There (Jackson 5 song): Chart performance

 After the underperformance of "Make It Happen" compared to her previous singles, "I'll Be There" was a return to form for Carey: it became her sixth number-one on the US Billboard Hot 100 and allayed any concerns her record label had about her career in decline.
 "I'll Be There" was the number-one song on the Hot 100 for two weeks, from June 13, 1992, to June 27.
 It replaced "Jump" by Kris Kross, and was itself replaced by "Baby Got Back" by Sir Mix-a-Lot.
 It became number-one on the US Hot Adult Contemporary Tracks.
 In fact, it is the only single released from the MTV Unplugged series that hit number-one.
+As of 2025, it is also Carey's only single from her nineteen chart-toppers not to be written by herself.

 "I'll Be There" was Carey's breakthrough hit outside North America, becoming her most successful single in numerous markets.
 It topped the Canadian Singles Chart for two weeks, and became her first number-one single in the Netherlands for three weeks, and her second in New Zealand for five weeks.
 It also became her biggest hit at the time in the United Kingdom (where it hit number 2) and Australia (where it reached number 9).
 It peaked inside the top 20 in most markets across Europe, where Carey's success had previously been limited.

 The song has sold a total of 345,000 copies in the UK.